Ministry of Magic: Auror Office

-During the First War against Voldemort, Aurors had authorisation to use the Unforgivable Curses on suspected Death Eaters: that is, they received licence to kill, coerce, and torture them.
-Many of the Dark criminals in the Harry Potter universe first duel with the aurors sent to arrest them, before finally giving up their freedom.
+During the First War against Voldemort, Aurors had authorization to use the Unforgivable Curses on suspected Death Eaters: that is, they received license to kill, coerce, and torture them.
 Aurors also operate to protect high-profile targets such as Harry, Hogwarts, and the Muggle prime minister – in Harry Potter and the Order of the Phoenix auror Kingsley Shacklebolt worked secretly in the Muggle Prime Minister's security detail.

 Improper Use of Magic Office

 The Improper Use of Magic Office is responsible for investigating offences under the Decree for the Reasonable Restriction of Underage Sorcery and the International Confederation of Wizards' Statute of Secrecy.
 They regulate an underage wizard's or witch's use of magic and prohibit wizards and witches from performing magic in the presence of Muggles or in a Muggle-inhabited area in the Harry Potter universe.
-An enchantment called "the Trace" is placed upon children and helps the department detect offences; it breaks when they reach the age of 17.
+An enchantment called "the Trace" is placed upon children and helps the department detect offences; it ends when they reach the age of 17.
 However, Dumbledore explains to Harry that the Ministry cannot tell who exactly uses magic in a given area, only that it has been used.
 This can be seen as unfair to young witches and wizards who grew up in the Muggle world (such as Muggle-born wizards, or those with one magical and one Muggle parent) as they are more likely to be caught using magic than those who grow up in the wizarding world.
 Those living in the Muggle world generally have no contact with other witches or wizards away from school, and the Ministry simply presumes that any magic performed where they are is an act of underage wizardry, while at the same time presuming that any magic performed in a wizard home that has minors present was performed by those aged 17 and over.
 This means that minors living in the wizard world have a much greater chance of escaping punishment for the use of underage magic.
 The Ministry has to rely on wizard and witch parents to enforce the ban on under-age magic within their homes.